felixnagele/.github/CONTRIBUTING.md

 It is recommended to use **Visual Studio Code (VS Code)** as the default IDE for all contributions.
 This ensures a consistent development experience and makes it easier to follow formatting and workflow guidelines.
 Each repository should include a `.vscode` folder with recommended settings and extensions to help contributors get started quickly and maintain consistency.

+The repository also includes editor-agnostic configuration files (e.g., `.editorconfig and formatter config files) to ensure consistent behavior across different editors.

 **Recommended setup:**

 - Use VS Code for all code contributions by default.
 - Ensure the `.vscode` folder exists in the repo with workspace settings and extension recommendations.
 - Install the recommended extensions when prompted by VS Code.
-- Use the provided workspace settings for formatting, linting, and other editor behaviors.
+- Use the provided workspace settings and repository configuration files for formatting, linting, and other editor behaviors.

-If you use a different editor, please make sure your changes are fully compatible with the VS Code setup and formatting rules described below.
+If you use a different editor, make sure it respects the repository configuration files to maintain consistency.

 ## Formatting

 It is required to use **Prettier** as the default formatter for all supported file types, including Markdown.
-Language-specific formatters and their settings are specified in the `.vscode` folder of each repository.
+The configurations are provided in the repository to ensure consistent formatting across contributions.

 Code must be formatted before opening a pull request.
-With the recommended VS Code settings and extensions, this is handled automatically.
-Pull requests that do not meet formatting requirements will be requested for fixes.
-Default formatter settings should not be overridden unless necessary for compatibility.
+The repository includes all required configuration files to ensure consistent formatting across editors (for example, formatter and editor configuration files).
+With the recommended VS Code settings and extensions, formatting is handled automatically.

 ## Pull requests